radiantearth/stac-api-spec/browseable/README.md

 ## Example Landing Page for STAC API - Browseable

 This JSON is what would be expected from an API that implements `STAC API - Browseable`.

-This particular catalog provides both the ability to browse down to child Catalog objects through its `child` links, which then will eventually reach Items through `item` link relations.
+Note that the `conformsTo` array contains `https://api.stacspec.org/v1.0.0-beta.5/browseable` and the `links` array contains `child` link relations.
+The semantics of this conformance class imply that the the catalogs linked to by these `child` link relations then have further `child` or `item` link relations that eventually reach all items in this catalog.

 ```json
 {